davidjnovak/word-hunt/README.md

-# word-hunt project
+# word-hunt SWE experience project

-Welcome to the word-hunt project!
-Here we will go over the steps to make contributions, as well as understanding a little bit about GitHub contribution essentials
+Welcome to the word-hunt SWE experience project!
+Here we will go over everything you'll need to know to make contributions, as well as understanding a little bit about GitHub contribution essentials

 ## Table of Contents
 - [Project Management](#project-management)